lewislepton/kha-examples/README.md

 ------

-#OTHER LIBRARIES
+#LIBRARIES

-we will use other libraries as well to harness & do more cool things. why not, were coders ;)

-to use libraries inside kode studio. go to your `khafile.js` and put in `project.addLibrary('libraryName');`
+we will use libraries to harness & do more cool things in kha. why not, were coders ;) to use libraries inside kha/kode studio. go to your `khafile.js` and put in `project.addLibrary('libraryName');`

 • [kha2d](https://github.com/KTXSoftware/Kha2D)<br>
 `haxelib install git kha2d https://github.com/KTXSoftware/Kha2D.git`